diacritica/wordsladder/README.md

 ## What's behind the problem

-**wordladder** is a graph theory based solution to Lewis Carroll's word ladder game.
+**wordsladder** is my personal graph theory based solution to Lewis Carroll's word ladder game.

 See https://en.wikipedia.org/wiki/Word_ladder for a reference to the game rules and Donald Knuth's own approach.